-Non-agriculture sources of bacteria are considered residential in nature and include sources from septic systems, pets, and stormwater.
-Bacteria contributions from residential sources are less than one percent of the total bacteria load in the IP area.
-While not a large contributor to bacteria, reducing residential sources will improve water quality and can help address issues such as localized flooding through implementation of stormwater BMPs.
+All non-agriculture sources of bacteria are referred to as residential and include sources from septic systems, pets, and stormwater.
+Bacteria contributions from residential sources are less than one percent of the total bacteria load in the plan area (see Table A-12, Table A-13, and Table A-14 in Attachment A).
+Reducing these sources of bacteria will incrementally improve water quality and can also help address issues such as localized flooding through implementation of stormwater BMPs.